 A retail stockroom is the space that holds your store’s inventory.
 Customers don’t get to explore back here, but it’s one of the most important places in any brick-and-mortar store.

-As a retail store owner, you’ve likely put a lot of thought into designing your store layout, but what about your stockroom?
+As a retail store owner, you’ve likely put a lot of thought into designing your store layout, but what about organizing your stockroom?

 Even though your stockroom isn’t visible to customers, proper layout and organization is just as important there as on your sales floor.
 The way it’s organized can affect a myriad of things related to store efficiency, from the speed of your customer service and inventory counts to the security of your products.